Day Camp FAQs

 When are my payments due?

-Below is a calendar showing the camp weeks and the balance due dates.
-Complete payment a minimum of 14 days prior to the first day of selected camp week.
+Below is a calendar showing the camp weeks and the automatic draft dates.
+Cancellations must be 14 days prior to beginning of the week.

 Tuition fees are eligible for child care tax credit.
 Our federal child care tax ID # is 31-4379495 and a year-end tax statement is available upon request.